Xide/AutoMaths/docs/report.md

 ## Issues

-- The token stream and raw text shouldn't be handled by different networks
+- The token stream and raw text shouldn't be handled by different networks.
 This could be solved by training the network with different kind of input datas, as deepmind did on the DNC paper.
 Or we could encode the token type into the neural network input along with the raw stream.